rob-code/Wk3_homework_CC_Cinema/readme.md

 ##Brief - CodeClan Cinema

-Create a software that handles bookings for our newly built cinema!
+Create software that handles bookings for our newly built cinema!
 It's enough if you can call your methods in pry!

 ###Your app should have: